OpsCanary

 Key takeaways

-• Understand layer invalidation: a change in one layer affects all subsequent layers.
+• Understand layer invalidation: Changing a layer forces all subsequent layers to rebuild.

 Why it matters